-- the premium you've paid in - the charges we've made for our expenses and other costs - previous annuity payments - I changes in our own and industry mortality experience (which means we look at the trends of how long people live) and how we think they may change in the future - profits arising on death from similar policies to yours - I the investment returns from the fund - how we group policies together when we set the Declared Investment Returns - any tax paid by LV= in respect of your policy - prior distributions of miscellaneous profits from LVFS business risks, including mutual bonus declared from 2011 (see section 10) - the current and projected financial strength of LVFS.
+- I the premiums you've paid in - I the charges we've made for our expenses - any charges to cover any life insurance cover we provide (whole-of-life and endowment policies) - profits arising on similar policies to yours (conventional pensions and With Profits Pension Annuity policies) - previous annuity payments (With Profits Pension Annuity policies) - changes in our own and industry mortality experience (which means we look at the trends of how long people live) and how we think they may change in the future (With Profits Pension Annuity policies) - the investment returns from the fund - any tax paid by LV= in respect of your policy - how we group policies together when we set final and top up bonus rates - prior distributions of miscellaneous profits from LVFS business risks, including mutual bonus declared from 2011 (see section 13).

-As we've said in section 5 we try to smooth out the ups and downs of the stock market, and this also affects your return.
-We may also add an exit bonus (see section 10).
+As we've said in section 6 we try to smooth out the ups and downs of the stock market, and this also affects your return.
+We may also add an exit bonus (see section 13).